-The Parks & Rec facility has advantages of different spaces and equipment that could be used for recreation for children and others during an emergency.
+The Parks & Rec facility, inclusive of the old and new gym areas, has advantages of different spaces and equipment that could be used for recreation for children and others during an emergency.
 There are locker rooms for extended stays and some backup power available.